Texting While Driving Considered More Serious than Drinking and Driving

 Text messaging is now a staple in our society.
 Unfortunately, the epidemic of texting while driving will continue to be a clear and present danger to other drivers out on the road.

 Schedule a free initial consultation with a Philadelphia accident attorney today if you have been involved in an accident caused by a driver that was texting and driving.
-At The Law Offices of Michael T. van der Veen, our team of Philadelphia accident attorneys litigate tenaciously against drivers that senselessly cause harm to other drivers.
+At van der Veen, O’Neill, Hartshorn, and Levin, our team of Philadelphia accident attorneys litigate tenaciously against drivers that senselessly cause harm to other drivers.
 We take a firm stand against those texting behind the wheel.
 Call us at 215.546.1000 or contact us online to schedule a free initial consultation.